macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 #### Experimental design
 The research question is well laid out, however the lack of summarisation of previous efforts to benchmark de novo transcriptome assembly makes it a little unclear how significant the problem they are trying to address is.

 > The systematic benchmarking of assemblies, to the degree done here, is novel.
 Even in developing Trinity, we used Detonate (not transrate), and BUSCO did not exist at the time, nor did tools for very rapidly (and at scale) performing reciprocal blast.
-Therefore, I believe that these assemblies are way more benchmarked, using orthogonal metrics, that is commonplace in the assembly literature.
+Therefore, I believe that these assemblies are way more benchmarked, using orthogonal metrics, than is commonplace in the assembly literature.
+I've added some language to address these points in the manuscript.

 A good effort has been made to assess the performance of their new protocol in the context of other stand-alone assemblers, but I am concerned about several aspects of the process:

 1) The main standalone tool they compare the Oyster River Protocol (ORP) to is Trinity, which itself forms one of the three assemblers that comprise the ORP.
 As such, it is perhaps not surprising that the ORP might outperform it.

 > Thanks for the comment.
 I chose to compare to Trinity, mostly because this was the assembler that (arguably) most people are using.
 It would be the product that most people would be interested in comparing to.
-That the ORP outperforms Trinity is not at all a given however.
+That the ORP outperforms Trinity is not at all a given, however.
 It could have been possible that the merging steps introduced significant noise into the assembly, or that Trinity just outperformed the other assemblers in most ways, so contribution from other assemblers was un-helpful.

 2) The author doesn’t really give any justification for why he chose these three tools for the ORP as opposed to any other of the myriad of different tools.
 Did he choose them because they were popular, or known to give good results, or because they have very different underlying algorithms and so might be sampling different regions of search-space?